RoboticsLabURJC/2019-tfg-jorge-cruz/README.md

 # WEEK 1
 Let's start!
 I have started by checking some Python tutorials and familiarizing with the JdeRobot Kibotics interface.
 To that end, I have solved the Follow Line exercise.
 This is a short summary of how I solved it:

-Getting images from the car - Image filtered by red values
+Get images from the car - Image filtered by red values - Get the interets points of the image

 ![img](/docs/[FL]Camera_RGB.png) ![img](/docs/[FL]Camera_HSV.png)